-Please use a Jotform link to upload images for the meeting.
+Please use this Jotform link to upload images for the meeting.
 Try to have all images loaded as early as possible prior to the meeting.
-Click on a Jotform link to load images.
+Click on the Jotform link to load images.
 Please remember to click the submit button on Jotform after you load your images.
 There will be a second page that comes up letting you know that your image has been successfully uploaded into the system.
 The maximum size, per image, for uploading is 10 mb.
 Please try to submit images as close to that size as possible.
 This allows for a more detailed examination of your work and better input on how you might improve your craft.
 Each member is limited to one image per month.

 - Jim Lasalla has a new photo critique website.
 Click here to see it.

 The following are links to Different Areas, Forms or Documents on the website.